metasfresh/metasfresh-documentation/_webui_collection/EN/Commission_conditons_details.md

 1. [Create a new entry](New_Record_Window).
 1. Give the settings entry a **Name**.
 1. Tick the checkbox **Subtract commission from base**.
- >**Note:** In the case of sales partner hierarchies, the commission points of the lower levels are determined based on the difference of the (gradually reduced) basis points number and the commission points of the higher levels.
+ >**Note:** In the case of sales partner hierarchies, the commission points of the higher levels are determined based on the difference between the (gradually reduced) basis points number and the percentage of the commission points of the respective lower levels.

 1. The field **Points precision** specifies the number of decimal places to which commission points are rounded when calculated by the system.
 1. In the field **Commission product**, enter a part of the name or number of the [product (e.g., *commission point*) used to specify the unit in which commission points are to be managed and settled](Commission_points_price) and click on the matching result in the <a href="Keyboard_shortcuts_reference#dropdown" title="Dynamic Search Box (Autocompletion)">drop-down list</a>.